justinjest/python-essentials/lessons/02DataStructuresAndFileHandling.md

 ### Example: Simple Calculator Using Keyboard Input

-Here’s a basic example that combines multiple `input()` calls to create a calculator:
+Here’s a basic example that combines multiple `input()` calls to create a calculator.
+Pay attention to this code, because you'll be creating a calculator in this week's assignment!

 ```python
 # Simple calculator